E-series of character varieties of non-orientable surfaces: Introduction

 \bes M_{1,1}(q) &=& 2q - 2\\ M_{1,2}(q) &=& 3q^4 - 2q^3 - 3q^2 + 2\\ M_{1,3}(q) &=& 2q^9 - 2q^8 + 4q^7 - 12q^6 + 10q^5 - 6q^4 + 6q^3 - 2q^2 + 2q - 2\\ \ees

 \begin{remark} (i) Consider the affine variety

 By the Weil conjectures the leading coefficient of the polynomial $|\calU_r(\F_q)|$ equals the number of irreducible components of largest dimension of $\calU_r$ over the complex numbers.
 It is not difficult to deduce from Theorem~\ref{non-orient-thm} the value of this leading coefficient.
+(In general, counting points over $\F_q$ would not yield anything about components of non-maximal dimension.)

-On the other hand the number of irreducible components of largest dimension is given in~\cite[Thm A]{BKCh}.
+On the other hand the number of irreducible components and their dimensions is computed in~\cite[Thms 2.1, 2.2, 2.3, 3.2 and Prop.
+3.4]{BKCh}.
 It is a pleasant exercise to verify that everything checks out.
-Here is a small table of leading coefficients.
+Here is a sketch on determining the leading coefficients of the counting polynomials.
+It is enough to compute the leading coefficient of $W_{\rho,n}$.
+We start by verifying that the highest power of $q$ in $V_{\rho,n}(q)$ is $\rho n(n+1)/2$.
+Hence the first term in~\eqref{W-fmla} dominates for $n$ odd and contributes $2$ as its leading coefficient.
+The first term also dominates with coefficient $2$ for $n$ even as long as $\rho n(n+1)/2$ is bigger than $1+\rho(n/2+1)n/2$.
+This happens if $\rho>1$ or $\rho=1$ and $n>2$.
+In the special case $\rho=1$ and $n=2$ all the terms in~\ref{W-fmla} actually contribute giving a total leading coefficient of $3$.
+If $\rho=0$ and $n$ is even on the other hand, the remaining terms in~\eqref{W-fmla} rather than the first term are the ones that contribute to the highest power of $q$ with coefficient $1=1+(1/2-1/2)+(1/4-1/4)+\cdots$.
+The case $\rho=-1$ is easy to check (see also~\ref{div-by-2}).